AirdroperUA/AirOS-docs/content/integrations/hardware/required/control-computer/index.md

 The Control Station Computer is the operator's primary interface to their vehicle(s).
 In subsea applications it is often referred to as the Topside Computer or Surface Computer, whereas for rovers and aerial vehicles it is normally called the Ground Control Station (GCS) Computer.

-When controlling an ArduSub vehicle, the Topside Computer is tethered to the [Onboard Computer](../onboard-computer/).
+When controlling an ArduPlane, ArduRover, ArduSub vehicle, the Topside Computer is tethered to the [Onboard Computer](../onboard-computer/).
 The vehicle is controlled using Control Station software such as the QGroundControl application, which displays the live video feed and telemetry data to the operator, and accepts piloting inputs from a connected [joystick](../joystick) for manual control.

 ## Supported Operating Systems